Team

 I studied biochemistry and neuroscience at the University of Hamburg and the University of California San Francisco (UCSF).
 During my doctoral thesis at UCSF (2005-2010), I implemented and characterized optogenetic tools in zebrafish and used them to study visual, oculomotor and cardiovascular function.
 Oftentimes it is necessary to develop new experimental tools before being able to answer biological questions, as the community of zebrafish systems neuroscientists is young and growing.
 During my postdoctoral time at the University of Freiburg I set up a two-photon-microscope and used it to investigate the role of a specific population of dopaminergic neurons in locomotion.
 At the University of Tübingen, my laboratory continues to work on vision and oculomotor circuits and furthermore started to study the ecological adaptations of the zebrafish brain to its habitat and behavior.

-Florian Dehmelt
+Dr. Florian Dehmelt

 Postdoc